 [Section 40A inserted by No. 87 of 1981 s.
 15; amended by No. 4 of 2002 s.
 28.]

 40B.
-Notice as to warranties to be displayed
+Title of and defects in second-hand vehicle, notice about to be displayed on

 (1) A car market operator contravenes this section if a second-hand vehicle is offered, exposed or displayed for sale in the course of a car market conducted at premises provided by him unless there is attached to the vehicle in the manner specified in subsection (2) a notice in the prescribed form containing statements —